Version 2 - 01/05/2020

 In the case of a simple bore easement a Deposited Plan is not necessary.
 A suitable sketch can be drawn on the transfer or attached to it as a separate sheet.

 Easements may be incorporated in and created by the registration of a lease of freehold land.
-These are similar to the easements mentioned above except that they are effective only during the term of years created by the lease and any extension thereof.
+These are similar to the easements mentioned above except that they are effective only during the term of years created by the lease and any extension of the term.
 On expiry of the lease, or its surrender by the lessee or re-entry by the lessor, the easement ceases to have any effect.

 7 Creation of Easements on Plans of Subdivisions under Part IVA of the TLA